-I encourage you to explore these global oral health organizations further on your own.
-Find their websites, read and review their mission, learn about their leadership, and read about examples of their work.
-Look for opportunities to get involved both now as students and as future oral health professionals.
+Have the students break into small groups and explore the global oral health organizations from the previous slide.
+Have them find their websites, read and review their mission, their leadership, and examples of their work.
+Ask the students to

 FDI's Vision 2020 publication underscores many of the themes in this module.
 The Sustainable Development Era is leading us toward universal health coverage, where priority-setting based on cost-effectiveness and feasibility will be key drivers for who gets which services and how much will be covered.
 With a continued common risk factor approach for prevention and health promotion, we can minimize the oral health needs that require costly, surgical intervention, and maximize opportunities for those who do need oral care to receive it without incurring personal financial hardship.